Lommix/lommix_ui/README.md

 Build `bevy_ui` design in pseudo Html.
 Keep your logic in bevy, while iterating fast on design with hot reloading.
 Create reusable templates in the style of Web Components.

-**starting with bevy 0.15!**

 https://github.com/user-attachments/assets/4eb22305-7762-404e-9093-806b6a155ede

 ## Features

 - In build support for conditional styles and transitions.
 Hover animations by default!
 - Any value can be a dynamic property and injected into a template at runtime. (recursive!)
 - Simple but effective event system.
 Register any bevy system via function binding and use it in your templates `on_press="start_game"`.
 - No widgets, no themes.
 Just bevy UI serialized with all the tools necessary to build anything in a reusable manor.

 ## Example